By Ubisoft

 Just Dance Controller

-Just Dance Controller is a struggling games app that is free with in-app purchases.
-With a 2.5/5 rating from 7.6K reviews, it struggles with user retention.
-Users particularly appreciate core gameplay enjoyment, though connectivity and pairing failures remains a common concern.
+Just Dance Controller is a struggling games app that is completely free.
+With a 2.6/5 rating from 7.7K reviews, it struggles with user retention.
+Users particularly appreciate camera-based movement tracking provides a fun and engaging workout experience for active players, though persistent connectivity errors between mobile devices and consoles prevent users from accessing the game remains a common concern.

 What is Just Dance Controller?